DUI Second Offense Penalties

+DUI Second Offense Penalties

     Exercise Your Rights

-There are many ways to attack a DUI.
-Our team of attorneys analyze use various methods to quickly obtain evidence to begin building your defense.
-We recommend every person accused of driving under the influence allow an experienced attorney to look at their case before pleading guilty.
-The charge is simply too serious to not defend.
-Because it is a second offense DUI, you are looking at a substantial amount of jail time.
-Don’t plead guilty without defending yourself.
-To speak with a DUI attorney today about your case, call our office at 859-258-2697.
+    There are many ways to attack a DUI charge.
+Our team of DUI defense lawyers

+    analyzes use various methods to quickly obtain evidence to begin building your

+    defense.
+We recommend every person accused of driving under the influence allow

+    an experienced attorney to look at their case before pleading guilty.
+The charge

+    is simply too serious to not defend.
+Because it is a second offense DUI, you are

+    looking at a substantial amount of jail time.
+Don’t plead guilty without

+    defending yourself.
+To speak with a DUI attorney today about your case, call our

+    office at 859-258-2697.
 We are ready to help!